pydata/xarray/DATATREE_MIGRATION_GUIDE.md

 > [!IMPORTANT]
 > There are breaking changes!
 You should not expect that code written with `xarray-contrib/datatree` will work without any modifications.
 At the absolute minimum you will need to change the top-level import statement, but there are other changes too.

 We have made various changes compared to the prototype version.
-These can be split into three categories: minor API changes, which mostly consist of renaming methods to be more self-consistent; and some deeper data model changes, which affect the hierarchal structure itself; and integration with xarray's IO backends.
+These can be split into three categories: data model changes, which affect the hierarchal structure itself, integration with xarray's IO backends; and minor API changes, which mostly consist of renaming methods to be more self-consistent.

 ### Data model changes